The Gambia College

 The new college opened in 1980 with two campuses: the School of Nursing and Midwifery is based in Banjul, whereas the Schools of Agriculture, Education, and Public Health are located in Brikama.
 It closed in March 1981 due to major disturbances by students but reopened in October 1982.
 After the Gambia College Act was passed in 1989 which required the college to provide further education, it expanded in the 1990s.

+Campuses

+The Brikama campus is the headquarters of the Gambia College; it is located in Brikama, West Coast Region.

+It houses the schools of Education, Agriculture, and Public Health.
+The other campus is the Banjul campus, it houses the school of nursing and midwifery.

+Leadership

+Mr Aboubacarr Jallow a Gambian is the 19th Principal of The Gambia College from 2015 to present.

+Former heads of the College and their nationalities: